techborder/wp/wp-content/plugins/social-media-feather/readme.txt

 7. This shows the available social sharing and following widgets and their settings

 == Changelog ==

+= 1.6.8 =
+* Added short_url variable that always contains the shortened URL

 = 1.6.7 =
 * Fix automatic displaying of share/follow buttons on single posts only